rrosztoczy/cli_builder/README.md

 )
 ```

-When CliBuilder::Menu instances are nested within eachother, the last instance to be declared will be the main menu.
+When CliBuilder::Menu instances are nested within one another, the last instance to be declared will be the main menu.
 This final menu is the menu that the application will be built from.

 ### Build the application

-To build the application, call the build_menu method on the main menu.
-Continuing with the previous example, to run the application and build the menu out the full code would be:
+This two menu application would be built as follows:

 ```ruby
 sub_menu = CliBuilder::Menu.new(